Sorry, this program is not available for local students.

 Network engineers design, implement and maintain the digital communication networks that are vital for many big businesses.

-Engineering graduates of this program will have their knowledge, skills and capabilities complemented and enhanced by excellent programming skills and capabilities in designing, implementing and maintaining complex software systems.
+Graduates of this program will have their engineering knowledge, skills and capabilities complemented and enhanced by excellent programming skills and capabilities in designing, implementing and maintaining complex software systems.

 International student visa holders can only study full-time.